briantim98/New/README.md

 These are my notes that I have wrote during my preparation for [LFCS exam](https://training.linuxfoundation.org/certification/linux-foundation-certified-sysadmin-lfcs/).

-The notes structure is based on [***Certification Preparation Guide - August 2018***](https://training.linuxfoundation.org/resources/publications/certification-preparation-guide/).
+The notes structure is based on [***Certification Preparation Guide - January 2025***](https://training.linuxfoundation.org/resources/publications/certification-preparation-guide/).

 These notes contain instructions/commands for *CentOS* distribution.

 These notes cannot be considered as unique source of information to prepare LFCS exam, but can be used as guideline to understand which topics you must be able to manage to pass the exam.

+I will be adding and modifying what I have learned from the mentioned repositories below.
 ## Domains & Competencies

 [Essential Commands - 25%](EssentialCommands.md)